The grape harvest festival, Fiesta de la Vendimia, is celebrated in Manilva, Andalucia, southern Spain, in the first weekend of September.

 On Saturday, early in the morning, there is a charanga, which runs through the streets of Manilva, announcing the long-awaited party.
 In the afternoon there is the holy mass in honor of Nuestra Señora de los Dolores.

-This festival has been designated a Festival of Provincial Tourist Interest.
+This Manilva Grape Harvest Festival has been designated a Festival of Provincial Tourist Interest.